Celebrity Big Brother (British TV series)

 Much like its predecessor, Celebrity Big Brother was met with commercial success and has also received extensive media coverage and publicity since it premiered.
 It has been covered in spin-off series such as Big Brother's Big Mouth and Big Brother's Bit on the Side, which also covered the main series.
 Similar to the parent series, Celebrity Big Brother has been the source of much controversy and criticism, most notably during the 2007 series.
 Following this, a spin-off series known as Big Brother: Celebrity Hijack aired in 2008 in the place of Celebrity Big Brother.
 It has been noted that numerous celebrities who have appeared on the series have become more prominent figures in the media than before.

 On 14 September 2018, Channel 5 announced that Big Brother and Celebrity Big Brother would not be returning to the channel after the end of the nineteenth regular series.
 The twenty-second series of Celebrity Big Brother ended on 10 September 2018 and was the final series to air on Channel 5.

 In August 2022, ITV plc announced that they were reviving Big Brother.
 The series relaunched in October 2023, which subsequently led to media speculation as to whether they would revive the celebrity version.
 In November 2023, ITV announced the relaunch of Celebrity Big Brother, beginning with the twenty-third series airing in March 2024 on ITV (ITV1 and STV).
+The show was rested in 2026, but was reportedly set to return in 2027.
+However, in July 2026, there have been unconfirmed reports that ITV had made the decision not to bring the show back for another series due to challenges ITV have been facing signing up big names to take part in the show.